-- Structure the organization to support the proposal effort: Organizational structure doesn’t consider government sales as a critical piece, so functional org char doesn’t include capture, coordination, writing, editing, volume management and reviews.
+- Structure the organization to support the proposal effort: Organizational structure doesn’t consider government sales as a critical piece.
+A functional org chart includes capture, coordination, writing, editing, volume management, and reviews.

 - Hire and retain an effective proposal manager: Lack of a single proposal management accountability point – or an experienced proposal manager without goals and direction – leads to low priority for government bid responses.
 This results in a decreased win rate and wasted time on the proposal effort.

-- Invest in Resources: Lack of proposal automation tools, infographic tools and solicitation tracking system result in duplication of effort, weak graphics and inability to report on efforts.
+- Invest in resources: Lack of proposal automation tools, infographic tools, and solicitation tracking systems result in duplication of effort, weak graphics, and inability to report on efforts.

-- Rely on Experts: Lack of in-house resources requires a reliance on outside experts – from free resources like PTAC and SBDC to fee-based professional capture and bid writing services.
+- Rely on experts: Lack of in-house resources requires a reliance on outside experts – from free resources like Procurement Technical Assistance Centers (PTACs) and Small Business Development Centers (SBDCs) to fee-based professional capture and bid writing services.

 Using proposal management best practices, determine an appropriate process for your proposal effort and assign ownership and support roles for each step in the process.
 Avoid the tendency to over-complicate the process.
-Over-engineered processes don’t necessarily lead to more wins, and actually can have the counterproductive effect of exhausting the proposal team with minutia.
+Over-engineered processes don’t necessarily lead to more wins, and actually can have the counterproductive effect of exhausting the proposal team.